Cmarescot/World_Weather_Analysis/README.md

 # World_Weather_Analysis

-###Purpose
+### Purpose
-In this analysis we used APIs to obtain weather informations of cities all around the world based by using their latitudes and longitudes
+In this analysis we used Open Weather APIs to obtain weather informations of cities all around the world by using their latitudes and longitudes

 With our DataFrame of cities we used Google APIS to create weather maps to discover correlations between latitude and parameters such as heat, wind and cloudiness.